Post

 Flag: wctf{0k_1_d0nT_th1Nk_A1_w1ll_r3Pl4c3_Us_f0R_4_l0ng_t1me}

-on social media platforms, we can find a Facebook group that was created four days ago.
+Similarly, checking WOLPHV on social media platforms, a Facebook group that was created four days ago can be identified.

-Watching the video, it seems a discord link was leaked at the end of the video.
+Watching the video, a Discord link was leaked at the end of the video.

 The flag can be obtained after joining the server.